dmknght/BruteforceHTTP/README.md

 ## Why this / that (FAQ)
 - Q: What is this tool?
 - A: This tool is a brute-force attack tool, based on mechanize browser project.
 It means this tool can submit login request simulately.
-- Q: Why not python3?
-- A: Currently, mechanize supports python2 only.
-And because python3 has some different syntaxes so this project doesn't support python3 by now
 - Q: What can it do?
 - A: This tool is aimed to perform a brute-force attack automatically to all website with easy options.
 - Q: Why not other tools?